yona-lang/homepage/docs/features/pattern-matching.md

 ```
 This code will result in `2`.

-Yatta allows matching on more than just one element in the beginning:
+Yona allows matching on more than just one element in the beginning:
 ```haskell
 case [1, 2, 3, 4] of
     1 -| 2 -| []   -> 2